blumixid/docs/dedicated/index.md

 <p>To ensure high availability for your applications, you need enough compute resources to balance the load, and you might also require additional compute resources to support a possible failure.
 If you need to scale your environment by increasing your DEA pool to be prepared for a failure or address a spike in the load for your app instances, you can work with your 21Vianet representative to order additional DEAs and ensure that you have the appropriate hardware to support the added resources.
 </p>
 </dd>
+<dt>Bluebox Redundancy</dt>
+<dd>When you use Bluebox in a dedicated environment, the data in each cloud storage cluster is written for multiple times, and all the storage clusters can perform recovery automatically in the event of driver failure.
+If there is a problem with a virtual server, BlueBox attempts to restart the virtual server on another host. </dd>
+<dt>Metadata Backup</dt>
+<dd>You can back up data to the object storage service of Bluebox (swift) by using Bluebox object storage service.
+The object storage itself is scalable and highly available (3 copies of each data).</dd>
 </dl>

 ##Restoring your dedicated instance